dvmtn/carabiner/README.md

 Super Important Things
 ----------------------
 - `dist` is intended to be cleaned (as in completely wiped) so files shouldn't be added directly to it.
 Add them to `data` instead to have them appear in the top level of `dist`.
-- Support for `haml` will eventually be dropped in favour of Jade because of the better partial (includes) rednering options.
+- Support for `haml` will eventually be dropped in favour of Jade because of the better partial (includes) rendering options.

 Tasks
 -----